rkoron007/docker/projects/compose_pros/README.md

 ### Services

-So you'll be creating 5 separate services and pulling their images from Docker Hub.
+Start off by defining your Compose version as '3'.
+Next you'll be creating 5 separate services and pulling their images from Docker Hub.
 The **names of these services do matter**  for the images, so make sure you use the name as described below.
 You'll be creating two [custom networks][compose-custom] "frontend" and "backend".

 [compose-custom]: https://docs.docker.com/compose/networking/#specify-custom-networks

-### Services
+### Breakdown of the Five Services

 **Service One: vote**
 - The frontend of the application written in Python